-HTC Ville rumored to be T-Mobile-bound as roadmap leak teases the carrier's upcoming release datesAlex Wagner - Deputy Managing Editor, News Desk
+HTC Ville rumored to be T-Mobile-bound as roadmap leak teases the carrier's upcoming release datesAlex Wagner - Editorial Director of News and Content

 Heads up, T-Mobile customers!
 If a new rumor out of Pocketnow is to be believed, an HTC-made Ice Cream Sandwich handset may be headed your way soon.
 The site claims that the Ville, which is rumored to include a 1.5GHz dual-core processor and 8-megapixel camera, will be making its way to T-Mobile's shelves at some point in the future.
 Unfortunately, no potential release window was mentioned.
 Other purported features of the HTC Ville include a 4.3-inch qHD (960x540) Super AMOLED display, 1,650mAh battery and a body that's less than 8mm thick.